-The Green Dot® card, besides being one of the more popular prepaid debit cards, is one of our favorite debit cards.
-The Green Dot card is operated under its own financial institution, the Green Dot® bank.
+The Green Dot® card is one of the most popular prepaid debit cards out there.
+The Green Dot card operates under its own financial institution, the Green Dot® bank.
 However, it also operates under the registered names GoBank and Bonneville bank.
 This is worth mentioning because most other debit cards operate under Metabank owned by Meta Financial Group Inc.

 Something You Should Know About Green Dot®

 Last year in 2017 it was announced on Forbes that Green Dot® has purchased Russell Simmons “Rush Card” for $167 million or more.
 In 2015 Green Dot® acquired the Achieve Card and Account Now.
 These acquisitions make Green Dot one of the most powerful debit card companies in existence.

 We’ve mention a little bit about Green Dot® so that users are aware of the strength behind the Green Dot® brand.
 The first benefit of owning a Green Dot® card is strong security.
 To register your Green Dot® card you are required to follow certain guidelines concerning your username and password.
 Green Dot® bank is also a financial institution that’s insured by the FDIC.

 The second benefit of owning a Green Dot® card is having the peace of mind knowing that your card is supported to use Moneypak and “Reload At The Register“.
 Green Dot® also added a new future recently that allows customers to move money from their balance into a vault.